zonca/zonca.github.io-source/content/2015-02-10-software-carpentry-setup-chromebook.md

 In this post I'll provide instructions on how to install the main requirements of a [Software Carpentry workshop](http://software-carpentry.org) on a Chromebook.
-Bash, git and IPython notebook.
+Bash, git, IPython notebook and R.

 ## Switch the Chromebook to Developer mode